Notable highlights of life at Exeter include:

 - Three years’ guaranteed accommodation for undergraduates

-- A programme of talks from prominent experts open to all students
+- A programme of talks from prestigious speakers open to all students

-- A garden with panoramic views of Oxford
+- A garden with breath-taking views of Oxford

-- Cohen Quadrangle – the College’s award-winning second city centre site, opened in 2017, and home to an auditorium
+- Cohen Quadrangle – the College’s award-winning second city centre site, opened in 2017

 - Generous financial grants to help fund students’ academic and extra-curricular activities

 - A stunning Hall, where meals are served and celebrations held – and a more informal bar and café

-- An international community, with visiting students from Williams College, Massachusetts
+- An international community, including visiting students from Williams College, Massachusetts

 - An annual Arts Festival, co-hosted with other Turl Street colleges

-- ExVac, a student-run charity providing holiday trips for local children
+- ExVac, a student-run charity providing activity holidays for local children

 Exeter is privileged to have two city centre sites: its historic core on Turl Street, and the award-winning Cohen Quad, opened in 2017.
 Both are within a few minutes’ walk of city centre amenities such as cafés, pubs, and shops.
 The University Science Area, and other faculty buildings, are around 10 minutes’ walk away.

-The college’s Library, Hall and beautiful Chapel, are all located on Turl Street, within sight of Oxford’s dreaming spires, and the historic Radcliffe Camera and Bodleian Libraries.
-The Fellows’ Garden (which is open to students) provides an oasis of tranquillity from the bustle of the city, and in the summer months is used by students to relax in.
-A terrace at the back of the college affords a panoramic view of the famous Radcliffe Square.
+The college’s Library, Hall and beautiful Chapel, are all located on Turl Street in the very heart of Oxford, with views of Oxford’s dreaming spires, the iconic Radcliffe Camera and the world-famous Bodleian Libraries.
+The Fellows’ Garden (which is open to students) provides an oasis of tranquillity from the bustle of the city, and is used by students as a peaceful space to relax, chat and study.
+A mound at the far end of the Garden affords a panoramic view of the famous Radcliffe Square – often said to be the best view in Oxford.

-Cohen Quadrangle (Cohen Quad for short) opened in 2017, is an inspiring modern building with a spacious auditorium, café and bedrooms for students on the edge of the popular Jericho district of the city.
+Cohen Quadrangle (Cohen Quad for short) opened in 2017, in Jericho, one of the most desirable and fashionable areas of Oxford.
+It is an inspiring modern building with a spacious auditorium, café, open plan study and social spaces, and bedrooms for ninety students.

 Food and Drink